joaopaulosilvasimoes/head-first-design-patterns/_04_factory/_read-me.md

 Relies on object composition: Object creation is implemented in methods exposed in the factory interface.

 - Depend on abstractions.
 Do not depend on concrete classes.

+### The main difference between a "factory method" and an "abstract factory" is that the factory method is a method, and an abstract factory is an object.